srukshani99/my-todo-app/README.md

 ## Screens

-01- Users can see all the available todo tasks.
+01- Users can see all the available to-do tasks.

-02- Users can search tasks by their name.
+02- Users can search for tasks by their name.

-03- Users can add new task to the list - (default status will set to 'not done')
+03- Users can add new tasks to the list - (default status will be set to 'not done')

-04- Users can change status of tasks by clicking the CloseCircle or CheckCircle icon available at each row. (can switch to 'done' from 'not done' and vice versa)
+04- Users can change the status of tasks by clicking the CloseCircle or CheckCircle icon available at each row. (can switch to 'done' from 'not done' and vice versa)

-05- Users can delete tasks fom the list by clicking trash icon available at each row.
+05- Users can delete tasks from the list by clicking the trash icon available at each row.